 Of course, that's what a liberal would say.

-Washington posted a Bush and Clinton teams debate pre-9-11 efforts.
+Washington posted a Bush and Clinton team's debate pre-9-11 efforts.

-Quote, every single fact that President Clinton stated in his interview is backed up by the historical record, including the 9-11 Commission report.
+Jay Carson, spokesman for Bill Clinton, rejected Rice's contention, quote, every single fact that President Clinton stated in his interview is backed up by the historical record, including the 9-11 Commission report.

-Everything President Clinton stated was flatly correct.
+Everything President Clinton said was flatly correct.

 It was not.